CogView2: Faster and Better Text-to-Image Generation via Hierarchical Transformers: Related Work

 \section{Related Work}

-\textbf{Text-to-image generation} for arbitrary inputs is a long-held dream for many cross-modal machine learning researchers.
-Early attempts for this task are usually based on Generative Adversarial Nets~\cite{goodfellow2014generative}, including AttnGAN~\cite{xu2018attngan}, DM-GAN~\cite{zhu2019dm}, DF-GAN~\cite{tao2020df} et al. Although they can perform vivid synthesis on domain-specific datasets, e.g. Caltech-UCSD Birds 200, general-domain datasets, e.g. MS COCO~\cite{lin2014microsoft}, are great challenges for these methods.
-DALL-E~\cite{ramesh2021zero}, CogView~\cite{ding2021cogview} and similar works~\cite{wu2021n, gafni2022make} leverage VQ-VAE~\cite{van2017neural} to compress an image to a sequence of discrete tokens and pretrain large transformers for auto-regressive generation, greatly advancing the task in general domain.
+\textbf{Text-to-image generation} for arbitrary inputs is a long-held dream for many cross-modal machine-learning researchers.
+Most early attempts to address this challenge were based on Generative Adversarial Nets~\cite{goodfellow2014generative}; these include AttnGAN~\cite{xu2018attngan}, DM-GAN~\cite{zhu2019dm}, DF-GAN~\cite{tao2020df}, et al. Although they can perform vivid synthesis on domain-specific datasets, such as Caltech-UCSD Birds 200, general-domain datasets, such as MS COCO~\cite{lin2014microsoft}, present great challenges for these methods.
+DALL-E~\cite{ramesh2021zero}, CogView~\cite{ding2021cogview} and similar works~\cite{wu2021n, gafni2022make} leverage VQ-VAE~\cite{van2017neural} to compress an image to a sequence of discrete tokens and pretrain large transformers for autoregressive generation, greatly improving results in the general domain.
 LAFITE~\cite{zhou2021lafite} learns to invert the pretrained CLIP~\cite{radford2021learning} embeddings in the shared space of text and image for text-free training.
-Recently, many researchers turn to diffusion models, e.g. Glide~\cite{nichol2021glide}, largely due to the slow generation defect of the auto-regressive models.
+Recently, many researchers have turned to diffusion models, largely due to the slow generation defect of autoregressive models.
+One example is Glide~\cite{nichol2021glide}.

-\textbf{Non-autoregressive generation} (NAR) is a popular topic recently in natural language generation, e.g. Mask-Predict~\cite{ghazvininejad2019mask} and GLAT~\cite{qian2021glancing}, exploring parallel decoding methods for auto-regressive-like models.
-The speed of generation was not an issue at the era when GANs dominated the image generation, while constitutes a considerate challenge for current auto-regressive text-to-image models.
+\textbf{Non-autoregressive generation} (NAR) is recently a popular topic in natural language generation---see Mask-Predict~\cite{ghazvininejad2019mask} and GLAT~\cite{qian2021glancing}, which explores parallel decoding methods for autoregressive-like models.
+Generation speed was not an issue in the era when GANs dominated the image generation, but constitutes a considerable challenge for current autoregressive text-to-image models.
 M6-UFC~\cite{zhang2021m6} first introduces NAR methods into the VQ-VAE framework, and similar ideas are adopted by VQ-diffusion~\cite{vqdiffusion} and MaskGIT~\cite{chang2022maskgit}.
 A possible drawback of pure NAR methods is that tokens sampled at the meantime might lead to global inconsistency in later steps during the generation of complex scenes.
-Our method introduces a hierarchical design to combine the consistency merit of auto-regressive models and the speed advantage of NAR methods.
+Our method introduces a hierarchical design to combine the consistency merit of autoregressive models and the speed advantage of NAR methods.